afirstenberg/multivocal/README.md

 ## Hello World

-Using multivocal to implement a basic fulfillment webhook for a Dialogflow based action built on Firebase Cloud Functions is straightforward with just a little boilerplate.
+Using multivocal to implement a basic fulfillment webhook for an Actions Builder based action built on Firebase Cloud Functions is straightforward with just a little boilerplate.